Byzantine Multiple Access Channels -- Part I: Reliable Communication: The three user with at most one adversary

 \paragraph{Overview of the proof of Theorem~\ref{thm:symmetrizability}.} The {detailed} proof of Theorem~\ref{thm:symmetrizability} is given in Section~\ref{sec:det_proofs}.
 Here, we describe the main ideas behind the achievability.
 The codebooks used in the achievability are obtained by a random coding argument (see Lemma~\ref{lemma:codebook}).
-We will briefly describe the decoder here and also point out its connection to the non-symmetrizability of the channel.
+We will briefly describe the decoder here and also point out its connection to the non-symmetrizability of the channel. \pink{A high-level proof-idea is also given in the flowchart in Figure~\ref{fig:flowchart1}.}

 Upon receiving the channel output, the decoder works by separately collecting potential candidates for each user's input message and subjecting them to further checks.
 Finally, we will show that there will be at most one potential candidate for each user (see Lemma~\ref{lemma:dec}) which the decoder outputs. {In the following, we describe these steps for decoding user-3's message.
 Similar procedures are also employed for user-1 and user-2's decoding.